A unified picture of medium-induced radiation: Heuristic discussion of the medium-induced spectrum

 where we used $\tform=2\omega/\bm k^2<L$, and neglected the screening mass $\mu^2$ in this parametric regime, since $\langle\bm k^2\rangle\gg\mu^2$.
 Compared to the soft regime from Eq.~\eqref{eq:dilute-soft} it is suppressed by an additional power of $\bar \omega_c/\omega\ll1$.
 The complete spectrum in the dilute regime is sketched in Fig.~\ref{fig:spectra-sketch} (left).

 \paragraph{\textbf{Dense media with long formation time} ($\lambda \ll t_{\rm f} \ll L$):} In a dense medium we should expect that typically many scatterings occur during the emission process, which is illustrated in the middle of Fig.~\ref{fig:regimes-illustration}.
-This allows to approximate the total transferred transverse momentum by $\langle\k^2\rangle \sim \hat q t$, which resembles a random walk for $t$ time in two dimensions, with $\hat q$ playing the role of a diffusion constant.
-This constant determines the typical transverse momentum accumulated per unit length, or $\hat q \sim n \sim \mu^2/\mfp$.
+This demands a more sophisticated model than what we suggested in Eq.~\eqref{eq:spectrum_ill}.
+Nevertheless, we can approximate the total transferred transverse momentum by $\langle\k^2\rangle \sim \hat q t$, which resembles a random walk for $t$ time in two dimensions, with $\hat q$ playing the role of a diffusion constant.\footnote{Arbitrary dense medium, would result in overlapping scatterings that description if beyond the scope of this paper.
+Multiple independent scatterings require well separated scattering centers ($1/\mu\ll\lambda$) see in Ref.~\cite{Baier:1996kr}.} This constant determines the typical transverse momentum accumulated per unit length, or $\hat q \sim n \sim \mu^2/\mfp$.
 In this case the formation time becomes

 This is often called the coherence length, since during the formation time, interference effects between multiple scattering with the medium are active and the gluon feels only one effective scattering center.
 The accumulated transverse momentum during the splitting process is in this case $\langle \k^2 \rangle = \sqrt{2 \omega \hat q}$, which is the celebrated Landau-Pomeranchuk-Migdal (LPM) effect.